Visiting 4th Year Elective Program

 Dear Prospective Applicant:

-Geisel School of Medicine’s annual elective catalog opens for review and will receive applications on March 1, 2019.
-The notification of application acceptances will begin on May 15, 2019.
+Geisel School of Medicine’s annual elective catalog opens for review and will receive applications on April 15, 2021.

 Rotation start and end dates are fixed and cannot be changed.